gedeondoescode/pearai-app/extensions/pearai-extension/README.md

-# PearAI Extension
+# PearAI Extension Directory

-This is the source code for the bulk of PearAI's functionality.
+This is the directory with the bulk of PearAI's functionality.
 Founded by [nang](https://youtube.com/nang88) and [FryingPan](https://youtube.com/@FryingPan)

-To download the full product: visit https://trypear.ai To see the parent repository: visit https://github.com/trypear/pearai
+To download the full product: visit https://trypear.ai

 <!-- prettier-ignore-start -->
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)